-- In EU: The device conforms to the Essential Requirements according to Annex I of Council Directive 93/42/EEC for medical devices (MDD). - Hereby, Interton A/S declares that the radio equipment types BER13 and VER12 are in compliance with Directive 2014/53/EU. - The full text of the EU declaration of conformity is available at the following internet address: www.interton.com/legal. - In US: FCC CFR 47 Part 15, subpart C - Other identified applicable international regulatory requirements in countries outside the EU and US.
+- In EU: The device conforms to the Essential Requirements according to Annex I of Council Directive 93/42/EEC for medical devices (MDD). - Hereby, GN ReSound A/S declares that the radio equipment types BER13 and VER12 are in compliance with Directive 2014/53/EU. - The full text of the EU declaration of conformity is available at the following internet address: www declarations resound com - In the US: FCC CFR 47 Part 15, subpart C - Other identified applicable international regulatory requirements in countries outside the EU and the US.
 Please refer to local country requirements for these areas. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance.
-This device is granted pursuant to the Japanese Radio Law (電波法) and the Japanese telecommunications Business Law (電気通信事業法).
+This device is granted pursuant to the Japanese Radio Law (電波法) and the Japanese telecommunications

+Business Law (電気通信事業法).
 This device should not be modified (otherwise the granted designation number will become invalid).